jrob200/premium-supplemental-repo/README.md

 *General Advice* was written for every Premium participant and should be read first, while the other subjects may or may not be applicable to you depending on your goals.

+Please note that this repo is **still under development**.
+We always welcome your requests and input, just post in #feedback in Slack.

 Happy coding and happy learning!
 Let's do this.

 <img src="https://i.imgur.com/R7ncGUI.png" width="150"/>